Skip to main content

 spinach

-Cell reproduction is among folate’s most important duties.
-Folic acid plays an important role in the production of red blood cells.
-In conjunction with vitamins B6 and B12, it helps control homocysteine levels in the bloodstream.
-Research indicates that elevated homocysteine levels could potentially be associated with heart disease.1
+Folic acid has many benefits for men and women.
+Cell reproduction is among folate’s most important duties.[3]
+Folic acid also plays an important role in the production of red blood cells.[1]
+In conjunction with vitamins B6 and B12, it helps control homocysteine levels in the bloodstream.[1]
+Research indicates that elevated homocysteine levels could potentially be associated with heart disease.[1]

-Folate is also necessary for making the nucleic acids DNA and RNA, which is a critical role during times of rapid growth, such as pregnancy and infancy.2 This also explains why folate/folic acid is so important in maintaining normal brain function.2
+Folate is also necessary for making the nucleic acids DNA and RNA, which is a critical role during times of rapid growth, such as pregnancy and infancy.[2]
+This also explains why folate/folic acid is so important in maintaining normal brain function.[2]
+It’s recommended that men and women ages 14 and older have 400 mcg of folate per day.[2]
+Consider supplements like Centrum Silver Men or Centrum Silver Women.
+Both of these supplements support healthy aging and contain folic acid.*

 Pregnant woman giving her dog a snack outside

-Adequate folic acid is necessary during pregnancy to help prevent certain birth defects and support neural tube development.
-The USDA’s 2015 Dietary Guidelines for Americans identifies folic acid as a nutrient needed for women in their childbearing years.
-Taking a prenatal supplement starting three months before conception can help women meet their daily folic acid needs.1
+You might notice folic acid as a key ingredient in many prenatal vitamins.
+Adequate folic acid is necessary during pregnancy to help prevent certain birth defects and support neural tube development.[1]
+Pregnant women need 600 mcg of folate per day.[2]
+Taking a prenatal supplement starting three months before conception can help women meet their daily folic acid needs.[1]

 Sources of Folic Acid